Huntington Lake Overnight Camp

 Kennolyn is dedicated to making a difference in campers’ lives.
 We provide a carefully designed program with curated experiences so children thrive.
 With less than 80 campers, ALL counselors know ALL campers by name, and what makes them tick.
 Our tight-knit, flexible, fun-focused environment allows children to develop relationships and learn skills to help them navigate life and adulthood.
 This powerful combination of program, place, and time provides children a much needed antidote to digital life through active, face-to-face, communal living guided by our well-trained staff.

-Sunrise and sunset skiing, daily activity choice, Siesta milkshakes, epic alpine hikes, and yes even a few chores make camp living great.
+Daily activity choice, sunrise and sunset skiing, Siesta milkshakes, epic alpine hikes, and yes even a few chores make camp living great.
 Doing it in an environment where you can be yourself with new and old friends makes camp the best.
 As campers mature, we provide more options for them to take initiative and grow socially, physically, and mentally.

-Senior Campers need some time alone with other teenagers, so we give them that time, Kennolyn-style!
-They enjoy increased interaction with their peers in special activities planned exclusively for them – stargazing on the pontoon, overnights on Thursday Island, and more.
-They enjoy extra evening time to play pool, cards, or just hang out in the lodge each night as they have a later bed time.
-And we all know how teens love to sleep in so we give them an extra hour in the morning on occasion as well.
+As campers grow there is something new to look forward to.
+As teens, Senior Campers enjoy increased interaction with their peers in special activities planned exclusively for them like stargazing on the pontoon or spending the night on Thursday Island.
+They also have a later bed time so they can play pool, cards, or just hang out in the Caldwell Lodge each night without the younger campers around.
 Throughout it all our specially trained, responsible, young-adult counselors provide wholesome role models that campers strive to emulate.

-Leaders in Training (optional program for grades 10-11)
+Leaders in Training Program (optional program for grades 10-11)

 For decades in the Santa Cruz Mountains, campers have joined our three year Leadership Training Program through grades 10-11-12 (CILT-CIT-JC) which then allows them to be a Freshman Counselor prior to starting college.
 It’s an amazing program with highly transferable skills for college, work, and life.
 It’s also designed with an emphasis on training campers to become counselors.
 At Huntington Lake we offer campers grades 10-11 a different option.